brechtbilliet/brechtbilliet.github.io/_posts/2022-09-21-simple-angular-dialogs-with-the-cdk.md

 ### Closing on backdrop click

+By clicking the close button in the dialog we can tell our parent to destroy the `MyDialog` component.
+However, we want to do the same when the user clicks on the backdrop.

-Our `overlayRef` has a function called `backdropClick()` that will return an observable that will receive events when the user clicks on the backdrop.
+It turns out that our `overlayRef` has a function called `backdropClick()` that will return an observable that will receive events when the user clicks on the backdrop.
 We could leverage that to close the dialog by emitting on the `closeDialog` EventEmitter.
 In our `ngOnInit` lifecycle hook we can subscribe to that observable and emit when needed: